Tension Myositis Syndrome (TMS): The Sarno Diagnosis Explained

 If You've Read Every Sarno Book and You're Still in Pain

 This section is for a specific person.
 You've read Healing Back Pain.
+Maybe The Divided Mind too.
 Maybe all four books.
 You understand the concept.
 You believe your pain is brain-generated.

 And you're still in pain.